-While the world of tea has evolved a lot and we hear a lot about different kinds of tea these days, what we need to understand is that every single tea in the world comes from the same plant, Camellia sinensis.
-What categorizes all the varieties of tea into white, green, oolong, black and Pu-erh is mainly a common process known as oxidation that happens naturally.
+The world of tea has evolved tremendously.
+While we now hear about different kinds of teas more than ever, it is essential to understand that every single tea in the world comes from the same plant; Camellia Sinensis.
+What differentiates various teas into categories like white, green, oolong, black, and Pu-erh is primarily the oxidation process.

 The Rise of Tea: From Everyday Brew to Premium Experience